 How to stop a dog barking when left alone

 It's best to start with very short periods of time to condition your dog to be left alone.
 Initially, leave your dog with a toy to distract him and simply step behind a closed door for as little as 10 seconds.
 Increase the duration slowly and work your way up to leaving the house for short periods of time.
 Eventually, you should be able to leave your dog alone knowing that they’re not barking due to anxiety.
 It is important to remember, however, that dogs should not be left on their own for lengthy periods.

 How to stop a dog barking at the postman or delivery people

-How to stop a dog barking at visitors
+How to stop a dog barking at visitors to your home